basarat/demo-generics/script.md

 # Sorting arrays in TypeScript
 > In this lesson we cover all the details of how to sort a list of items using TypeScript.

-Each array in JavaScript has a sort method.
+Each array in JavaScript has a sort method which is designed to sort the array.

 ```js
 [].sort